 First, simple sugars are either "monosaccharides" or "disaccharides."
 Fructose is considered a monosaccharide:

 | MONOSACCHARIDES|| DISACCHARIDES|

-Fructose is the sweetest of all the sugars.
+Fructose is the sweetest of the natural sugars in the table above.
 Sucrose (ordinary table sugar) is arbitrarily given a sweetness rating of "100."
 The sweetness rating of fructose is 170.
-This explains why honey is so sweet and why even small amounts of "high-fructose corn syrup" (HFCS) in a food product can make that item taste sweet.
+This explains why honey is so sweet and why even small amounts of high-fructose corn syrup (HFCS) in a food or beverage can make that item taste sweet.

 SOURCES OF FRUCTOSE

 Some dietary sources of fructose are listed below: